ibuildingsnl/workshop-bootstrap-jquery/README.md

 You can see that the homepage has no styling whatsoever.
 We will be using Bootstrap to fix this.

-But before we can start installing packages, we need to initialize or npm and bower configs:
+But before we can start installing packages, we need to initialize our npm and bower configs:

 ```
 bower init